-Saturday and Sunday: 10:30 am to 4 pm, drop in.
+Saturday and Sunday: 10:30 am to 4 pm, drop in only.
 No appointments necessary or taken.

-Open all year round, but no open cockpit flights in bad weather, or if the temperature is below 60 degrees F (13 Celsius).
+Open all year round, but no open cockpit flights in bad weather, or if the temperature is below 65 degrees F (13 Celsius).
 They can do closed cockpit flights in colder weather, but all the flights are weather permitting.

 No age limit, but children need to be at least 48 inches (1.2 meters) for safety reasons.

 They hold one passenger and the pilot.
-Acrobatics included, if desired
+Acrobatics are $95 extra, if desired

 The T-6 Texan:

 Discounts: 10% off for cash payments, also 15% off for military.

 Vintage Aircraft is located on Highway 121 (Arnold Drive, locally) in Sonoma County, 6 miles north of Highway 37.
 It's about a 45 minute drive north of San Francisco.

 The North Bay Air Museum has two more types of vintage fighter planes to ride in.